SESYNC-ci/advanced-git-lesson/slides/pages.md

 After a few minutes, your site will be live at `username.github.io/reponame`!

 ![github pages editor window]({% include asset.html path="images/gh_pages_themeset.PNG" %})
+*This window will pop up but no further action is needed.*
 {:.captioned}

 ===